Everything you need to write about The Matrix.

-Fact sheet, brand story, quotable lines, logos, screenshots, demo videos, and the shortest path to a real human.
-Use anything here without asking — and if you need something we haven't prepared, email us and we'll turn it around fast.
+Fact sheet, founder bio, story angles, quotable lines, logos, screenshots, and the shortest path to a real human.
+Use anything here without asking.
+And if you need something we haven't prepared, email and I'll turn it around fast.

 The short version.